elatov/elatov.github.io/_posts/2013-03-14-rhcsa-and-rhce-chapter-7-user-administration.md

     2 directories, 6 files

-That looks good, let&#8217;s check out under **/etc/skel** to see what files were supposed to be auto copied upon user creation:
+That looks good, let's check out under **/etc/skel** to see what files were supposed to be auto copied upon user creation:

     [root@rhel1 ~]# ls -la /etc/skel
     total 20